 2. Franklin X-40 — Best Value

 Delivering tournament-quality performance at half the price of premium balls, the Franklin X-40 has become the go-to choice for recreational players and practice sessions.
 UV-resistant polymer construction provides 6-9 games of consistent play, while USAPA approval ensures regulation bounce and flight characteristics.
-Available in 3-packs, 6-packs, and bulk 100-ball buckets.

 Key Specs